 Not all baby gear is necessary or even safe.
 But how do you know if the items you are using with your baby are safe?
 Or are being used correctly?

 Did you know there is very limited safety testing done on infant gear?
 Most baby products are designed by engineers and salespeople.
 They are NOT developed by infant experts such as pediatricians, pediatric physical therapist, or pediatric occupational therapist, and they are NOT based on research.
 Many of the “recommendations” made for these products are NOT made by people who specialist in pediatric anatomy, physiology, or development.

 On example, the Fisher Price Rock ‘n Play, was developed by engineers and marketers.
 They use no clinical research to develop this product.
 They did not use information about infant sleep or safe sleep.
 They never consulted pediatricians or other newborn or infant experts.
-In fact, the first time they consulted a pediatrician was 8 years AFTER the product was released.
-This pediatrician was consulted in relation to a lawsuit against the company.
+In fact, the first time they consulted a pediatrician was 8 years AFTER the product was released and only consulted in relation to a lawsuit against the company.
 This item is now recalled due to the risk of infant death while using this product.

 Many products claim they are safe.
 They claim their product has undergone safety testing.
 This testing and the standards are created and designed by the company making the product.
 Another company may do a different test with different standards.
 These tests do not have to measure up to an industry standard because there are no industry standards.

 Items that have no industry safety standards but are often advertise as having passed safety testing include: